TheAcharya/ShotData-Website/docs/User Guide/keyboard-shortcuts.md

 ---
 # Keyboard Shortcuts

-You can use keyboard shortcuts to quickly accomplish Common tasks in **Shot Data**.
+You can use keyboard shortcuts to quickly accomplish common tasks in **Shot Data**.
 To use a keyboard shortcut, press all the keys in the shortcut at the same time.

 !!!info Info
 Some keyboard shortcuts can be changed in System Settings (or System Preferences) and may not match what is listed here.